 In conducting its review of research, the IRB may take any of the following actions.
-With the exception of disapproval, the actions listed below may be used for either expedited or convened board review.
+With the exception of disapproval, the actions listed below may be used for either expedited or convened board review, including limited IRB review.
 Disapproval can only be decided at a convened IRB meeting.
 An expedited reviewer cannot disapprove a study.